Darron Lee: 2017

 Lee entered training camp slated as a starting inside linebacker after the Jets opted not to re-sign Erin Henderson.
 Head coach Todd Bowles named Lee and Demario Davis the starting inside linebackers to begin the regular season, alongside outside linebackers Jordan Jenkins and Josh Martin.

-He started in the New York Jets’ season-opener at the Buffalo Bills and recorded ten combined tackles (seven solo), one pass deflection, and made his first career solo sack during a 21–12 loss.
+He started in the Jets’ season-opener at the Bills and recorded ten combined tackles (seven solo), one pass deflection, and made his first career solo sack during a 21–12 loss.
 Lee made his first solo sack on Bills’ quarterback Tyrod Taylor in the first quarter.
 During the game, he was penalized for a late hit on Bills’ center Eric Wood and was subsequently fined $9,115 and also received a fine of $36,464 for a roughing the passer penalty on Dolphins’ quarterback Jay Cutler.
 In Week 7, he collected a season-high 11 combined tackles (nine solo) during a 31–28 loss at the Miami Dolphins.
 On December 3, 2017, Lee was suspended by head coach Todd Bowles for one-game for being late to practice.
-He was suspended for the Jets’ Week 13 victory at the Kansas City Chiefs.
-Lee’s second season was marred by fines, which totaled $72,965.
+He was suspended for the Jets’ Week 13 victory at the Chiefs.
+Lee's second season was marred by fines, which totaled $72,965.
 He received two fines for roughing the passer penalties that were both on Jay Cutler against the Dolphins and also received a fine for an excessive face mask and a late hit.
 He finished the season with 94 combined tackles (67 solo), three pass deflections, and three sacks in 15 games and 15 starts.
 Pro Football Focus gave Lee an overall grade of 34.9 in 2017 and ranked 87th out of 88 qualifying linebackers.

 2018

 Lee entered camp as a starting inside linebacker and was named the starter to begin the regular season.
 He began the season alongside Avery Williamson and starting outside linebackers Josh Martin and Jordan Jenkins.

-He started in the New York Jets’ season-opener at the Detroit Lions and recorded seven combined tackles, a career-high three pass deflections, made two interceptions, and returned one for his first career touchdown in during their 48–17 victory.
+He started in the Jets’ season-opener at the Detroit Lions and recorded seven combined tackles, a career-high three pass deflections, made two interceptions, and returned one for his first career touchdown in during their 48–17 victory.
 Lee made his first career interception off a pass attempt by Lions’ quarterback Matthew Stafford, that was originally intended for running back Theo Riddick, and returned it for a 36-yard touchdown in the third quarter.
 On December 7, Lee was suspended four games due to a PED violation.